imaginarymachines/everything-all-of-the-time/README.md

 PHP classes should be located in the "php" directory and follow the [PSR-4 standard](https://www.php-fig.org/psr/psr-4/).

-The root namespace is PHP_NAMESPACE.
+The root namespace is `EverythingAllOfTheTime`.